ROCm/device-metrics-exporter/docs/installation/docker.md

-# Docker
+# Docker installation

+This page explains how to install AMD Device Metrics Exporter using Docker.

-## Prerequisites
+## System requirements

-- ROCm 6.2.0.x
+- ROCm 6.2.0
+- Ubuntu 22.04 or later
 - Docker (or a Docker-compatible container runtime)

 ## Installation

-The Metrics Exporter container is hosted on Docker Hub at [rocm/device-metrics-exporter](https://hub.docker.com/r/rocm/device-metrics-exporter).
+The Device Metrics Exporter container is hosted on Docker Hub at [rocm/device-metrics-exporter](https://hub.docker.com/r/rocm/device-metrics-exporter).

 - Start the container: